 What is Haven?

 Haven – Understanding Sexual Assault™ is a web-based course developed by EverFi™ that addresses the critical issues of sexual assault, relationship violence, and stalking, which impact countless college students across the country.
-As many of you may be aware, the rate of sexual assault and relationship abuse on university and college campuses is unacceptably high.
 Haven provides incoming students with important information, including key definitions, bystander strategies, and resources that will help to foster a safer and healthier place to live, learn, and work.

 Do I need to complete Haven?

 San Jose Staté University requires all incoming students to complete Haven or HavenPLUS.

 Instructions on how to access Haven are sent out through your MySJSU account when course opens.
 Go to the website link provided and login using My SJSU/ student ID number and password.
 Note: This is a different process than signing up for your regular SJSU courses.

 To complete the course you will need a computer with internet access and audio capabilities.

 If you do not have a computer you may use any publicly available computer with Internet